zju3dv/neuralbody/README.md

 If you find this code useful for your research, please use the following BibTeX entry.

 ```
+@article{peng2023implicit,
+  title={Implicit Neural Representations with Structured Latent Codes for Human Body Modeling},
+  author={Peng, Sida and Geng, Chen and Zhang, Yuanqing and Xu, Yinghao and Wang, Qianqian and Shuai, Qing and Zhou, Xiaowei and Bao, Hujun},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2023},
+  publisher={IEEE}
+}

 @inproceedings{peng2021neural,
   title={Neural Body: Implicit Neural Representations with Structured Latent Codes for Novel View Synthesis of Dynamic Humans},
   author={Peng, Sida and Zhang, Yuanqing and Xu, Yinghao and Wang, Qianqian and Shuai, Qing and Bao, Hujun and Zhou, Xiaowei},